 baby spinach leaves

 Bring a medium saucepan of salted water to the boil.
-Finely chop the red onion (see ingredients list).
-Grate the zucchini.
-Finely chop the garlic (or use a garlic press).
-Pick the oregano leaves.
+Finely chop the brown onion (see ingredients).
+Grate the carrot (unpeeled).
+Finely chop the garlic.
 Heat a large frying pan over a medium-high heat.
 Add the pine nuts and toast, tossing, until golden, 3-4 minutes.
 Transfer to a plate.

-Return the frying pan to a medium-high heat with a good drizzle of olive oil.
-Add the red onion and cook until softened, 3-4 minutes.
-Add the pork mince and cook, breaking up with a wooden spoon, until browned, 3-4 minutes.
-Add another drizzle of olive oil to the pan, along with the garlic and oregano and cook until fragrant, 1-2 minutes.
-Add the grated zucchini and cook, stirring, until softened, 3 minutes.
+Return the frying pan to a high heat with a good drizzle of olive oil.
+Add the onion and pork mince and cook, breaking up with a spoon, until softened, 3-4 minutes.
+Reduce the heat to mediumhigh.
+Add another drizzle of olive oil to the pan, along with the garlic and dried oregano (see ingredients) and cook until fragrant, 1-2 minutes.
+Add the carrot and cook, stirring, until softened, 3 minutes.

-Divide the cheat's Italian pork & veggie bolognese between bowls and sprinkle with the shaved Parmesan cheese and toasted pine nuts.
+Divide the cheat's Italian pork and veggie bolognese between bowls and sprinkle with the toasted pine nuts and the remaining Parmesan.